Adding an In-Law Suite

 Today we are featuring a guest blogger, James Wentling, of the James Wentling/Architect firm in Philadelphia, PA.
 He is discussing the in’s and out’s of the in-law suite.
 I found myself in the exact situation James describes when my father died and my mother needed to live with us.
 We built on an “in-law suite,” just as James describes.
 The “separate but connected” arrangement made life good for my mother and for us.
 I hope James’ advice is helpful to you.
 Let us know if you have any questions or comments.
 Here’s James:

-I am asked from time to time whether we are seeing increased demand for multi-generational housing designsand I would have to say yes we are.
-With many boomers looking to care for aging parents, the addition of a potential in-law suiteinto some section of the house has broad appeal.
+I am asked from time to time whether we are seeing increased demand for multi-generational housing designs.
+Those are homes designed for children, parents, and parents of parents.
+I would have to say “yes” we are.
+With many boomers looking to care for aging parents, the addition of a potential in-law suite into some section of the house has broad appeal.

 Guest Suite Behind the Garage

-The most common design theme for an in-law suiteis simply adding a first floor bedroom with a private bath.
-A logical place for this seems to be behind the garage, separated from the living areas but with potential direct access from the side of the house.
+The most common design theme for an in-law suite is simply adding a first floor bedroom with a private bath.
+A logical place for this is often behind the garage, separated from the living areas, but with potential direct access from the side of the house.
 This space has multiple potential uses as a home office, guest suite or bedroom in addition to an in-law suite.

 A Larger In-Law Suite

-For buyers looking for a more dedicated in-law suite some additional elements may be added including an expanded kitchen, laundry and a spacious bath — with accessible fixtures.
-Wider doors and clearances between fixtures along with some grab bars, flexible shower heads and a seat in the tub or shower executed in a tasteful design will be well-received.
+For homeowners looking for a more dedicated in-law suite, some additional elements may be added.
+These might include an expanded kitchen, laundry and a spacious bath — with accessible fixtures.
+Wider doors and clearances between fixtures, along with some grab bars, flexible shower heads, and a seat in the tub or shower executed in a tasteful design, will allow comfortable aging in place.

 Adding a Garage and Living Room

-Sometimes adding some more amenities to an in-law suitewill make it more likely for the parents to be OK with moving in with the adult kids.
-Here the addition of a garage, living room, along with a front door with foyer and island kitchen adds to the privacy of the in-law quarters.
+Sometimes adding some more amenities to an in-law suite will make it more comfortable and feel less “invasive” for the parents.
+They won’t feel as though they are “moving in” with the adult kids.
+Rather, they are moving “alongside” their grown Children and their families.
+Here, the addition of a garage, living room, along with a front door with foyer and island kitchen, adds to the privacy of the in-law quarters.

 Second Floor Suites

-In some cases a second floor in-law suite can be incorporated into the design.
-For many house designs on smaller lots, a second floor suite may be necessary since the first floor space is limited.
-For some households mobility may not be an issue and if it does arise, stair lifts can be added at a later time.
+In some cases, a second-floor in-law suite can be incorporated into the design.
+For many house designs on smaller lots, a second-floor suite may be necessary since the first-floor space is limited.
+For some households, mobility may not be an issue.
+However, if that issue does arise, stair lifts can be added to most staircases at a later time.
 A small sitting room separate from the bedroom might be a desirable space to add into an in-law suite.
+No one wants to spend all of their waking hours in their bedroom.

 Many thanks to James Wentling, today’s guest blogger.
 You can visit his website here.